I have a dinner tank and a dessert tank

 I have adopted her theory and will argue with anyone as to whether it’s true, physical anatomy be damned.
 It doesn’t matter if I’m finishing a huge Thanksgiving dinner and feel so bloated I can hardly move.
 When my sister walks in from the kitchen with those fresh pumpkin pies, I’m sitting up straight, fork in hand, and ready to go.
 I could have a ten-course meal made by ten of the world’s greatest chefs, and at the end, I’ll be looking at the kitchen, wondering what the dessert will be.
 My biggest disappointment at the end of a meal is that there is no way to get every drop of raspberry coulis off the plate.

 Fortunately, I was taught to temper my sugar desires and learned restraint from my mom.
-She taught me that the main meal can speak for itself, that it doesn’t have to be followed up with whipped cream and drizzled sugar baskets.
+She taught me that the main meal can speak for itself, and that it doesn’t have to be followed up with whipped cream and drizzled sugar baskets.
 When she did serve dessert it would be simple – a bowl of fresh-picked strawberries from the farm on the slopes of Palos Verdes sprinkled with a little Kirsch cherry liqueur, or maybe a tiny drizzle of balsamic vinegar.
-While my dad tended to make things as complicated and impressive as possible, it was mom in the kitchen serving up the day-to-day food that influenced me most.
+While my dad tended to make things as complicated and impressive as possible, it was mom in the kitchen serving up the day-to-day food that influenced me the most.
 She always said food doesn’t have to be complicated; life doesn’t have to be complicated.
 Live the best you can and enjoy the simple things, get the most out of every moment.
 Less is usually more.

 Stick with me here – this brings me to éclairs; a very simple pastry.
 Pâte à Choux, an egg custard, a bit of ganache… I have made them many times, an addiction fueled by a very nice Hawaiian woman, on a rainy night, many years ago.